LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 #### What is the hardest problem you have solved so far?

-Definitely either [this activity](https://github.com/LordFuzzBear/LabActivities/blob/master/Lab%20Activity%206.py) (there were so many cobwebs in that part of my brain), or trying to figure out how to add my Python code from PyCharm to Github!
+In this course, definitely either [this activity](https://github.com/LordFuzzBear/LabActivities/blob/master/Lab%20Activity%206.py) (there were so many cobwebs in that part of my brain), or trying to figure out how to add my Python code from PyCharm to Github!
 I feel like it should have been much easier than it was.
-I definitely find myself resonating with Murphy's Law quite a lot lately haha.
+I definitely find myself resonating with Murphy's Law quite a lot lately.

 ✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿